09tangriro/Pearl/README.md

 <img src="docs/images/logo.png" align="right" width="50%"/>

 # AnvilRL
-AnvilRL (colloquially *Anvil*) is a pytorch based library with the goal of being excellent for rapid prototyping of new algorithms and ideas over benchmarking.
+AnvilRL (referred to as *Anvil*) is a pytorch based library with the goal of being excellent for rapid prototyping of new algorithms and ideas over benchmarking.
 As such, this is **not** intended to provide template pre-built algorithms as a baseline, but rather flexible tools to allow the user to quickly build and test their own implementations and ideas.

 ## Developer Guide
 ### Scripts